Stoke City F.C. in European football: Record by nation

+Non-UEFA competitions

 1970–71 Texaco Cup

 Stoke entered the inaugural Texaco Cup, in 1970–71.
 Their first opponents were Motherwell.
 The Scottish club won the first leg 1–0, with the Glasgow Herald praising goalkeeper Gordon Banks' performance as "incredible".
 At home, Stoke won 2–1, levelling the score on aggregate; Motherwell won in the subsequent penalty shoot-out after there was no winner in extra time.